pschool-in/curriculum/content/science/new topics/seasons-2.md

 ### Effects of Seasons on living things
 In spring the buds start to form flowers and animals wake up from their winter sleep.
-In summer fruits grow and summer vaccation starts.
+In summer fruits grow and summer vacation starts.
-In winter some animals move to other places in serach of warmth.
+In winter some animals move to other places in search of warmth.
-During rain plants begin to grow and water bodies fill up.
+During rain, plants begin to grow and water bodies fill up.

 ## Multiple choice questions
 ```
-In which season animals move in search of warmth?
+In which season do animals move in search of warmth?
 winter, summer, spring

-Which season is seen in India during July to September?
+Which season is seen in India from July to September?
 rainy, summer, winter

-In which season does the flowers bloom?
+In which season do the flowers bloom?
 spring, rain, winter
 ```
 # Reference